 To get to know your target audience, you have to find out who they are.
 Big companies have their own research department and files upon files of analyzed data they can access anytime.
 However, as a solopreneur, you have to do your own research.
 But before you start, let’s talk about what is really vital to know about your audience.
 First things coming to your mind are probably general demographics like gender, age, location, income.

 I am not saying that these are not useful, but are they really important?
 What image do you get from your ideal customer if you just look at numbers?
 If you’re like me, none at all.
-A postal code can tell you how long shipping takes, the income gives you a notion of how much money a person has but not how much he/ she is willing to spend and age?
+A postcode can tell you how long shipping takes, the income gives you a notion of how much money a person has but not how much he/ she is willing to spend and age?
 What about “you are as old as you feel”?

 Change your point of view